thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

 ---
 title: [Comparative Analysis]
 summary: "With SpotIQ comparative analysis, you can compare two data points for complex measures."
-last_updated: 11/19/2019
+last_updated: 11/05/2021
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

 SpotIQ comparative analysis compares data points of simple or complex measures using these aggregates:
   * _Sum_
   * _Count_
-  * _Sum over sum_, which generate a Pinboard that has 'what-if' percentage insights
+  * _Sum over sum_, which generate a Liveboard that has 'what-if' percentage insights
-  * _Average_, which generate a Pinboard that has 'what-if' percentage insights
+  * _Average_, which generate a Liveboard that has 'what-if' percentage insights
   * Other functions which use a 'versus' analysis to show the absolute change grouped by different drill attributes

 {: id="basic-comparative-analysis" }